magechaP/Newshighlights2.0/README.md

 5. Flask

 ## Using the application
-* you can view the live demo at https://bnewshub.herokuapp.com/
 * You require a minimum python version 3.6 to run the application on your local machine
-* clone the repository and get to install flask using _git clone https://github.com/Brightmuk/News-highlight_
+* clone the repository and get to install flask using _git clone https://github.com/magechaP/Newshighlight2.0_
 * Run the application using _./start.sh_ command
 * Click on the link on the terminal as you press ctrl and use the application in the browser